-For those of you looking for alternative ways to celebrate the 4th, we suggest finding a way to honor the spirit of America — the best of what it can be when we all contribute.
-After all, it’s called Independence Day, but that’s not an end point, it’s a beginning of this American experiment that we’re still working to improve upon to this day.
+For those of you looking for alternative ways to celebrate the 4th, we suggest finding a way to honor the spirit of America — the best of what it can be when we all contribute and we all have the chance to succeed and to be free.
+After all, it’s called Independence Day,.

 With that, maybe one of these alternative July 4th ideas will feel right for you.

 – Kate and Liz

 This post contains some affiliate links, which means we may earn a small commission on purchases through those links to help support our own small business at no additional cost to you.